ebaauw/fp2-proxy/README.md

 ## Work in Progress
 This repository is work in progress.
 Notably, the following features have yet to be implemented:
-- Connection to the FP2 over HAP.
+- Use a "lite", native JavaScript clone of `hap-controller` without the BLE logic;
 - Connection to Hue bridge instead of deCONZ gateway.

 ### Aqara FP2